Delaware Court Records

 How Do I Access Delaware Criminal Court Records in Person?

-To access Delaware criminal court records in person, the person(s) requesting the record must have knowledge of the applicable courthouse, along with sufficient details of the case to enable the record custodian to identify the case file in a timely manner.
+To access Delaware criminal court records in person, person(s) requesting the record are advised to have knowledge of the applicable courthouse, along with sufficient details of the case to enable the record custodian to identify the case file in a timely manner.
 Next, the individual should visit the courthouse.
 To request access from the custodian of reports, interested parties must complete a request form and pay the corresponding fees, in check or cash.

-While the interested party is not permitted to take the original criminal court records from the location in which they are kept unless given authorization by judicial order or the custodian, there is the option to make copies of the record from the courthouse.
+While the interested party is not permitted to take the original criminal court records from the location in which they are kept unless given authorization by judicial order or the custodian, most custodians generally provide the option of making copies.
 This is made available by the records custodian in audio recording CD, docket, media package, and certified copy formats.

 How do I find Delaware Public Records for Free?